kubernetes/website/content/en/blog/_posts/bring-your-ideas-to-world-with-kubectl-plugins.md

 ---
-title: Bring your ideas to world with kubectl plugins
+title: Bring your ideas to the world with kubectl plugins
 date: tbd
 ---